adlerweb/MCP23S17/README.md

 Note that this library *does not* work with the sister-chip MCP23017 which communicates over I2C.

+Also note that the MCP23 chip family has its own 3 bit (8 value) addressing scheme, independent of either the SPI or I2C buses.
+What this means is:
+ * You need to ensure you are accessing the correct address before communication will succeed
+ * You can connect up to 8 MCP23 family devices on the same slave select line on the same bus

+It seems some modules default to address `0`, and others default to address `1` (try these two addresses before trying any others).

 ## Sourcing

-Various [Taobao pages](https://item.taobao.com/item.htm?id=557956934643) offer MCP23S17 modules such as this one.
+Various [Taobao pages](https://item.taobao.com/item.htm?id=557956934643) offer MCP23S17 modules such as this one, which defaults to address `0`.

 ![image](mcp23s17-module.jpg)